-On December 17, 2021, Green Power Fuel Corporation signed a cooperation agreement with Shiso City, Hyogo Prefecture, on the utilization of fast growing trees\1 for fuel applications, aiming for local production and consumption of biomass fuels and sustainable growth of domestic forestry.
+On December 17, 2021, Green Power Fuel Corporation signed a cooperation agreement with Shiso City, Hyogo Prefecture, on the utilization of fast growing trees^{1} for fuel applications, aiming for local production and consumption of biomass fuels and sustainable growth of domestic forestry.
 GPF decided to start a demonstration project that aims to build a stable supply system of biomass fuels using fast growing trees, in cooperation with Shiso City, which has abundant forest resources (land suitable for project operationalization).
-The company focuses on fast growing trees, which are expected to have shorter growth and logging cycles than those of general tree species, from the viewpoint of further increasing its biomass procurement volume and reducing cost.
-As the first step of this project, the company plans to examine the growth of fast growing trees and evaluate their usefulness as biomass fuels through trial planting in the forests and on abandoned cultivated land owned by Shiso City.
+The company focuses on fast growing trees, which are expected to have shorter growth and logging cycles than those of general tree species, from the viewpoint of further increasing its biomass fuels through trial planting in the forests and on abandoned cultivated land owned by Shiso City.
 Through this demonstration project, GPF will work to build a sustainable business model for domestic forestry by utilizing fast growing trees as fuels.
-In addition, by utilizing the output of this project, the company will try to realize the independent operation\ of biomass power plants after the purchase period under the FIT scheme expires.
+In addition, by utilizing the output of this project, the company will try to realize the independent operation2 of biomass power plants after the purchase period under the FIT scheme expires.

-- \1 A general term for trees that grow faster than the commonly planted tree species.
-Some representative species include Chinaberry and Chinese Fir. - \2 Under the feed-in tariff (FIT) scheme, renewable electricity is purchased at fixed prices for 20 years at maximum.
+- 1 A general term for trees that grow faster than the commonly planted tree species.
+Some representative species include Chinaberry and Chinese Fir. - 2 Under the feed-in tariff (FIT) scheme, renewable electricity is purchased at fixed prices for 20 years at maximum.
 After this period, the generated electricity must be sold at market prices.
 For this reason, GPF aims to substantially reduce mainly transportation costs by using domestically produced fuels, thereby realizing sustainable fuel costs.